TheMathWizard/Yoga-Kinect/Analysis/README.md

 ## Prerequisites

 The code runs with Python 3, so make sure you have latest version installed before testing.
-Several libraries are used in the code, most important of which are:
+This program has several python library dependencies, most important of which are:

 * OpenCV 3 with ffmpeg
+* Matplotlib
-*
+* NumPy

 ## Conversion to an Application